Financing Your Education

-Financial Aid is a very popular choice and Title IV Stafford Loans are available to almost everyone.
+Financial Aid is a very popular choice, and Federal Direct Loans are available to almost everyone.
 Payment plans are also available.
 If you are a veteran or active in the military there is also assistance for you.
 In addition to these options, there are many grants and scholarships offered outside of the institution.
 Finally, Grand Canyon offers limited scholarships to students who qualify.

 With all these options, you're sure to find a method that works for you.
-The Business Office and your Student Services Advisor will work together to help complete the funding options you choose.
+Your Student Services Advisor will work to help complete the funding options you choose.